html-next/smoke-and-mirrors/README.md

 Both of these enhancements push Ember into a new, performance rich future.
 Sometimes though, this isn't enough.
-This library is here for you when it's not, and honestly, many features here should only be utilized only *when* it's not, and no sooner.
+This library is here for you when it's not, and honestly, many features here should only be utilized *when* it's not, and no sooner.

 ##Optimization Guide

-There is no substitute to a well implemented algorithm.
+**The first rule of optimization:** There is no substitute to a well implemented algorithm.

+**The second rule of optimization:** Hit the low hanging fruit first.

-If optimization is important to you, you should optimize your existing code base before using these features.
-Making sure your code base is optimized in other critical ways will ensure you aren't optimizing something you don't need to be.
+If performance matters to you, you should optimize your existing code before looking to these features as a magic fix.
+Making sure your code base has been optimized in other critical but easily attainable ways will ensure you aren't using something you don't need to be.

 ### Use `Ember.run.schedule`